top of page

 • Alleviate pain

-Regular sessions may help relieve stress on the plantar fascia and support long-term healing.
+Regular reflexology sessions may relieve stress on the plantar fascia and support long-term healing.

 Benefits of Reflexology for Plantar Fasciitis

-1. Pain Relief – Massaging sore areas can ease heel pain by improving circulation and relaxing muscles.
+1. Pain Relief: Massaging sore areas can ease heel pain by improving blood circulation and relaxing muscles.

-3. Enhances Blood Flow – Better circulation brings oxygen and nutrients to the injured tissue.
+3. Enhances Blood Flow: Better circulation brings oxygen and vital nutrients to the injured tissue.

-4. Relaxes Muscles – Tight foot muscles can make plantar fasciitis worse.
+4. Relaxes Muscles: Tight foot muscles can exacerbate plantar fasciitis symptoms.
 Massage helps loosen them.

-5. Non-Invasive – A natural, drug-free treatment option with no side effects.
+5. Non-Invasive: It is a natural, drug-free treatment option with minimal side effects.

 A massage therapist performing reflexology on a client's feet to relieve symptoms of plantar fasciitis, focusing on pressure points for pain relief and healing.